jfet97/omniclone/README.md

 4. handle String, Boolean, Number and Date objects in the right way:  String, Boolean, and Number objects are unwrapped - Date objects are exactly copied
 5. let you to copy getters and setters, non enumerables properties and also symbols (customizable behavior)
 6. safe similar sibilings references are not duplicated
-7. correct cloning of Array objects (if the `invokeConstructors` is setted)
+7. correct cloning of Array objects (if the `invokeConstructors` flagis setted)
 8. correct cloning of RegExp objects

 ## config